21 die in extreme weather in China cross-country race - WTMJ

 The most difficult section, from kilometer 24 (mile 15) to kilometer 36 (mile 22), climbed 1,000 meters (3,280 feet).
 There, he said the path was just a mix of stones and sand, and his fingers grew numb from the cold.

-Those farther along the path, who needed rescue, had fallen off deep into mountain crevices, according to a reporter for state broadcaster CCTV.
+Some runners farther along the course had fallen off the trail into deep mountain crevices, according to a reporter for state broadcaster CCTV.
+It was not clear how many of them survived.

-Video footage showed rescuers in winter jackets in the pitch dark night searching with flashlights along steep hills and narrow paths.
+Video footage showed rescuers in winter jackets in the pitch-dark night searching with flashlights along steep hills and narrow paths.
+Search operations ended by noon Sunday, rescuers told Xinhua.

+Online, some wondered what, if any preparations organizers had made in the event of an emergency.
+The race organizer did not immediately respond to calls seeking comment Sunday.

 “We express deep condolences and sympathy to the families of the victims and the injured,” the mayor said.